Cyclone Mala: Meteorological history

 Forecasters at this time anticipated little intensification as the system was expected to move into a region of higher shear.
 However, on April 27, the system moved under a subtropical ridge and conditions quickly became favorable for intensification.
 The presence of the ridge greatly enhanced the outflow over the cyclone and an eye developed by 1200 UTC.
 By this time, both the JTWC and IMD estimated Mala to have attained hurricane-force winds with the latter classifying it as a very severe cyclonic storm.
 The previously weak steering currents became more established as well, with the storm now tracking northeast toward Myanmar through a weakness in a ridge over Southeast Asia.
 Situated in an area with sea surface temperatures of 28 to 29 C, the cyclone was able to undergo rapid intensification as wind shear abruptly diminished.
 The IMD estimated Mala to have reached its peak intensity at 0900 UTC on April 28 with winds of 185 km/h and a barometric pressure of 954 mbar (hPa; 954 mbar).
 Using the Dvorak technique, a method of determining a tropical cyclone's strength via satellite imagery, the agency gave Mala a rating of T#5.5 which yields an intensity of 189 km/h.

 The JTWC estimated Mala to have been a stronger system, with peak winds of 220 km/h and a pressure of 922 mbar — equivalent to a Category 4 hurricane on the Saffir–Simpson hurricane wind scale.
 Their Dvorak values peaked at T#6.5 or 235 km/h.
 As the powerful storm approached Myanmar, the combined effects of increasing wind shear and land interaction soon took their toll on Mala.
 At 0700 UTC on April 29, Mala made landfall just south of Thandwe in Myanmar's Rakhine State as a very severe cyclonic storm.
 The JTWC estimated winds at this time to have been 165 km/h.
 Rapid weakening ensued once the cyclone moved onshore.
-Within 12 hours of landfall, Mala weakened to a deep depression and was last noted as a dissipating system earl on April 30.
+Within 12 hours of landfall, Mala weakened to a deep depression and was last noted as a dissipating system early on April 30.

 Sea surface temperatures in the wake of Cyclone Mala decreased up to 4–5 C due to upwelling.
 From April 28–29, the low-level inflow associated affected much of the northern Bay of Bengal and resulted in northwesterly winds as far away as Hyderabad, India.
 These winds brought dry, dust filled air over the bay with mean particulate-matter doubling over the region.